 Holiday Brochures and Tourist Information for Sussex

-Worthing is located on the glorious Sussex coast, nestled below the South Downs National Park.
-One of the sunniest spots in the UK, it offers the very best of the classic British Seaside alongside heritage, history, culture and a fantastic events programme.
+Located on the glorious Sussex coast, nestled beneath the South Downs National Park, Worthing is one of the sunniest spots in the UK and a water sports hot-spot.
+It offers the very best of the classic British seaside alongside history, heritage, culture and a fantastic events programme.